Manvel/blog/pages/projects/cba/_rewriting.md

 twitterCard: summary_large_image
 date: 2021-02-12
 type: post
-tags: [extension, tests, web components]
+tags: [extension, cba, rewrite]
 ---

-In 2012 I was working for a matchmaking company as a developer in the online marketing department, as part of my regular task was affiliate tracking pixels installation and as we didn't have a dedicated QA I should manually test each single of them going through 4-5 steps of validation forms.
-Somtimes that would occupy **40-50%** of my time and was quite frustrative task.
+In 2012 I was working for a matchmaking company as a developer in the online marketing department, affiliate tracking pixels installation was part of my regular tasks, also I had to manually test each single of them going through 4-5 steps of validation forms.
+Sometimes that would occupy **40-50%** of my time and was quite frustrative task.
 That was the time when I decided to create CBA - a prototype extension that helped me optimizing the task to only take less than 3% of my time and generate automated reports.

 It was quite similar to one of the first videos I have created mid 2012 for promoting CBA on a random matchmaking website: